-- 1. In this Regulation, words have the same meaning as they do in the Act and the By-law, and for the purpose of this Regulation: - 1.1 "applicant" means an individual applying or reapplying for membership in CPA Ontario; - 1.2 "CPA Ontario Practical Experience Requirements" means the document in Appendix B to Regulation 9-1 established by the Council, that sets out the Practical Experience Requirements applicable to certain applicants for membership under this Regulation; - 1.3 "disciplinary proceeding" includes any complaint, investigation, proceeding, finding, order or settlement in any jurisdiction relating to the competence, conduct or character of a Student, Member or Firm, and may include criminal proceedings where the subject of the criminal proceeding relates to the competence, conduct or character of a Student, Member or Firm; - 1.4 "Resident of Canada" means: - 1.4.1 an individual who has landed in Canada as evidenced by government documentation (other than a temporary visa or student visa following the expiry of that the individual ceased any connection with Canada for a continuous period of at least one year before returning to Canada); and - 1.4.2 any other individual deemed to be a resident of Canada under the Income Tax Act (Canada). - 1.5 "University Degree" means: - 1.5.1 a four-year undergraduate degree or other equivalent indicator of academic achievement comprising 120 credit hours or equivalent; or that is granted by an educational institution outside Canada that provides postsecondary academic education and that, if in the United States of America, has been accredited by an accreditation agency recognized by the United States Department of Education, and if outside the United States of America, is a university recognized in the World Higher Education Database or a similar recognition service.
+- 1. In this Regulation, words have the same meaning as they do in the Act and the By-law, and for the purpose of this Regulation: - 1.1 "applicant" means an individual applying or reapplying for membership in CPA Ontario; - 1.2 "CPA Ontario Practical Experience Requirements" means the document in Appendix B to Regulation 9-1 established by the Council, that sets out the Practical Experience Requirements applicable to certain applicants for membership under this Regulation; - 1.3 "disciplinary proceeding" includes any complaint, investigation, proceeding, finding, order or settlement in any jurisdiction relating to the competence, conduct or character of a Student, Member or Firm, and may include criminal proceedings where the subject of the criminal proceeding relates to the competence, conduct or character of a Student, Member or Firm; - 1.4 email address" means an address where the portion of the address before the "@" is associated with one and only one individual and is not shared or generic. - 1.4A "Retired Regulation 9-2" means the regulation entitled "Legacy CA Student Registration, Obligation and Standing" setting out, among other matters, the requirements for registration as a Legacy CA Student and the granting of a dual CPA, CA Designation on admission to Membership which has been retired by the Council; - 1.5 "Resident of Canada" means: - 1.5.1 an individual who has landed in Canada as evidenced by government documentation (other than a temporary visa or student visa following the expiry of that the individual ceased any connection with Canada for a continuous period of at least one year before returning to Canada); and

+- 1.5.2 any other individual deemed to be a resident of Canada under the Income Tax Act (Canada). - 1.6 "University Degree" means: - 1.6.1 a four-year undergraduate degree or other equivalent indicator of academic achievement comprising 120 credit hours or equivalent; or - 1.6.2 a post-graduate degree or other equivalent indicator of academic achievement beyond the level of an undergraduate degree or equivalent, that is granted by an educational institution outside Canada that provides postsecondary academic education and that, if in the United States of America, has been accredited by an accreditation agency recognized by the United States Department of Education, and if outside the United States of America, is a university recognized in the World Higher Education Database or a similar recognition service.